diegopacheco/codex-poc/README.md

 * Open PRs on github with MCP is a killer feature
 * Codex got me the frontend, backend and database using docker-compose
 * Offcourse I knew what I wanted and what I was doing.
+* For `1h` of work, I got a lot of code and things done.
 * You can see all PRs here: https://github.com/diegopacheco/codex-poc/pulls?q=is%3Apr+is%3Aclosed

 CONS: